 - Loss of sexual function as a result of your injuries

 Finally, punitive damages are also available in South Carolina truck accident cases.
 These are damages that are meant to punish negligent parties.
-Punitive damages are a court’s way of deterring offenders from committing the same negligent acts, or deterring potential offenders from driving recklessly.
+Punitive damages are a court’s way of deterring offenders from committing the same negligent acts again or deterring potential offenders from doing the same.
 In South Carolina, punitive damages may not exceed three times the amount of compensatory damages or $500,000.

 Yes.
 The state of South Carolina works on the basis of comparative negligence, which allows you to seek compensation even if you were partially at fault.
 The court will assign you a quantified percentage of blame that will be deducted from your overall payout.
 If you seek $100,000 in compensation from a truck driver who was drinking while driving, for example, but you forgot to use your turn signal while changing lanes and contributed to an accident in that way, you may be assigned 10 percent of the blame, which means you’ll receive $90,000 in compensation.